emmercm/igir/docs/dats/dir2dat.md

 "dir2dat" refers to DATs that have been automatically created based on files in an input directory.
 [DATs](./introduction.md) generated this way are not typically useful as-is, they usually require some hand editing after creation.

-`igir` has the ability to create these DATs with the `igir dir2dat` command.
+Igir has the ability to create these DATs with the `igir dir2dat` command.
 Example:

 ```shell
 igir dir2dat --input <path> [--input <path>..]